PranjaleeKshirsagar/Comet-Assessment/README.md

 - Wait a few minutes for the Load Balancer to become ready
 - Check the workflow logs for the correct URL
 - Verify the Load Balancer was created in AWS Console

-**Pods Not Starting**
-- Check if you have sufficient resources in your AWS account
-- Verify the container image is accessible

-### Getting Help

-1. **Check Workflow Logs**: Go to Actions tab and click on the failed workflow run
-2. **AWS Console**: Check the EKS and EC2 services for resource status
-3. **Kubectl Commands**: Use the AWS CloudShell or configure kubectl locally to debug

-## Cost Considerations

-Running this infrastructure will incur AWS costs:
-- **EKS Cluster**: ~$73/month for the control plane
-- **EC2 Instances**: ~$30/month for t3.medium instances
-- **Load Balancer**: ~$18/month
-- **Data Transfer**: Variable based on usage

-**Important**: Remember to clean up resources when you're done testing to avoid ongoing charges.

-## Cleanup

-To avoid ongoing AWS charges, delete the infrastructure:

-1. Go to your GitHub repository
-2. In the Actions tab, you can create a destroy workflow, or
-3. Manually delete resources:
-   - Delete the EKS cluster from AWS Console
-   - Delete the VPC and associated resources
-   - Verify all resources are removed to avoid charges

 ## Technical Details